House members could get a coronavirus vaccine. But a quarter of them have not.

 Reps.
 Liz Cheney (R-Wyo.) and Gary Palmer (R-Ala.) are the only other members of McCarthy’s top four lieutenants in leadership, which includes Scalise, to publicly acknowledge receiving a vaccine.

 And after the Jan.
-6 attack on the Capitol, after which dozens of Capitol Police officers contracted the virus after clashes with maskless rioters, congressional officials secured enough vaccine doses to inoculate the entire force of more than 2,000 officers.
+6 attack on the Capitol, where dozens of Capitol Police officers contracted the virus following clashes with maskless rioters, congressional officials secured enough vaccine doses to inoculate the entire force of more than 2,000 officers.

 At least five Democratic members, some of whom sheltered with maskless Republican colleagues during the Capitol insurrection, announced a positive diagnosis in the following days.
 Some had already received a first vaccine dose, spotlighting the need to receive the second dose of the Moderna and Pfizer-BioNTech vaccines for full efficacy.